 Having a Severe Mental Illness Means Dying Young

-In many previous blogs, I have bemoaned the shameful state of psychiatric care and housing for people with severe mental illness.
+In many previous posts, I have bemoaned the shameful state of psychiatric care and housing for people with severe mental illness.

 But it gets worse.
 Having a severe mental illness also means that you will probably die very young.
-I have asked Dr Peter Weiden to explain why and to suggest what we should do about it.
-He is Professor of Psychiatry at University of Illinois Medical Center and has spent his professional career working on improving outcomes and reducing side effects and complications for people with serious mental illness.
+I have asked Dr. Peter Weiden to explain why and to suggest what we should do about it.
+He is a professor of psychiatry at the University of Illinois Medical Center and has spent his professional career working on improving outcomes and reducing side effects and complications for people with serious mental illness.